Hidan0/hidan0/README.md

 ## Hey! 👋

-*"A good programmer looks both ways before crossing a one way street… then gets hit by car that falls out of the sky"*🪧
+"A good programmer looks both ways before crossing a one way street… then gets hit by car that falls out of the sky"🪧

 ### About me 🦥